Muhammad-Osama/RobustLocalization/README.md

 The rest of the scripts are supporting functions.
 Simply run the scripts to get results.

-For details regarding our robust localization method, please refer to our paper on arxiv: 'Robust Localization in Wireless Networks from Corrupted Signals', Muhammad Osama, Dave Zachariah and Peter Stoica.
+For details regarding the robust localization method, please refer to our paper on arxiv: 'Robust Localization in Wireless Networks from Corrupted Signals', Muhammad Osama, Dave Zachariah and Peter Stoica.